Breastplate (tack): Western styles

-Fitting

 The breastplate should not be fitted in any way that will restrict the horse's movement.
 Special attention should be paid to the shoulders, chest, and the area between the horse's front legs.
 In general, a fist should fit between breastplate and the horse's chest, and there should be a hand's width between the wither strap and the withers.
 The breast strap should have some slack, and care should be taken that its buckle doesn't rub the sensitive skin in the area.
 It should also be adjusted so that the chest straps lie above the point of the shoulder so that the horse's motion is not restricted.

-The breastcollar or polo breastplate
+Racing or polo breastplate

 The breastcollar consists of a chest strap, which buckles to one billet of the saddle, runs around the horse's chest, and attaches to the first billet on the other side.
 It also has a wither strap, which is used to adjust the height of the breastcollar, and prevents it from slipping down too far.
 The breastcollar is often made of leather, strong elastic, or webbing.